Thursday 18th November, 2021

 Massage

 Because they are just below the surface they are the muscles that typically feel great when massaged by a professional therapist.
-Because they are behind you they are practically impossible to self massage, but as these illustrations show both Thai self massage and vibration massage work very well.
+Although they are behind you it is easy to reach them using a vibration massager or Thai self massage as shown below.

 Erector spinae vibration massage